mart6482/CS4212Code/README.md

 5. run .\OpenGL\Debug\glfwAtlas.exe for the Texture Atlas.

+6. run .\OpenGL\Debug\glfwExampleCT.exe for the Cook-Torrance Shader (Gold Level Programming Assignment)

-5. If there is an error accessing shader files, copy the vertex shaders, fragment shaders, and/or the images from the OpenGL folder into .\BuildVCPkg\
+7. If there is an error accessing shader files, copy the vertex shaders, fragment shaders, and/or the images from the OpenGL folder into .\BuildVCPkg\